AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 At first glance, this may not seem too useful—it's more work than leaning on Eleventy's tagging system.
 But where it really shines is when you want to create [two-level pagination](https://www.webstoemp.com/blog/basic-custom-taxonomies-with-eleventy/), where you rely on Eleventy's pagination API to automatically generate category pages based on front matter, but you also want each category page to *itself* be paginated.
 While this sounds complicated, that article by Jérôme Coupé is an excellent tutorial on how to accomplish this.
 And it's actually much easier than you'd think!

-### 4. It Supports Dynamic Front Matter
+### 4. It Supports Dynamic Front Matter (Computed Data)

-This one piggy-backs right off the previous point about pagination.

-In Jekyll, you can't write dynamic templating logic in your front-matter blocks since doing this creates circular references.
-Sometimes, though, your page title or permalink depends on some dynamic (often paginated) data.
+In Jekyll and most other static site generators, a front-matter variable can't reference other data because it introduces a circular dependency: Jekyll doesn't know the value of that other variable until it finishes parsing the entire front matter of your template.
+Unfortunately, this means that you can't have dynamic front-matter data.
+But that's a fairly common need—for example, with pagination, your page title and permalink often depend on the page number.

-Fortunately, this limitation doesn't exist in 11ty, so you can do magical things like this:
+Fortunately, this limitation doesn't exist in 11ty, where you can do magical things thanks to [computed data](https://www.11ty.dev/docs/data-computed/):

 {% include codeHeader.html file: "src/_pages/blog.html" %}
 {% raw %}